shussain/vimrc/README.md

 ## Plugins
 Managed via Vundle.
 To install all plugins, do the following:
 * Source the vimrc config file
-* In Vim, enter: BundleInstall
+* In Vim, enter: PluginInstall
-* To update plugins, enter: BundleUpdate
+* To update plugins, enter: PluginUpdate

 ## Colour theme
 * sunburn